akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Having a default materializer available means that most, if not all, usages of Java `ActorMaterializer.create()` and Scala `implicit val materializer = ActorMaterializer()` should be removed.

-Details about the stream materializer can be found in [Actor Materializer Lifecycle](../stream/stream-flows-and-basics.md#actor-materializer-lifecycle)
+Details about the stream materializer can be found in @ref:[Actor Materializer Lifecycle](../stream/stream-flows-and-basics.md#actor-materializer-lifecycle)

 When using streams from typed the same factories and methods for creating materializers and running streams as from classic can now be used with typed.
 The
 `akka.stream.typed.scaladsl.ActorMaterializer` and `akka.stream.typed.javadsl.ActorMaterializerFactory` that previously existed in the `akka-stream-typed` module has been removed.